flagbug/Espera/Readme.md

 ### YouTube

-Espera can search songs at YouTube, add them to the playlist and stream the audio track.
+Espera can search songs at YouTube, add them to the playlist and download/stream the audio track.

+When adding a songs from YouTube to the playlist, the video gets silently downloaded in the background.
+Afterwards the audio track gets extracted and the song can be played.

-This function requires the VLC media player to be installed, as it streams the YouTube audio track in the background without opening the VLC media player itself.
+Streaming requires the VLC media player to be installed, as it streams the YouTube audio track in the background without opening the VLC media player itself.
 (Sadly I found no other way to stream from YouTube without a depency to VLC)

 ### Mp3-players & removable devices